gilbitron/cow-launcher/README.md

 App Store but I'm making it available as a desktop web game in the hope someone might get some enjoyment out of it again.

+I'm **not** planning to maintain this repo or make any changes or improvements to the game.
+It's here for posterity more than anything else.

 ## Credits

 Cow Launcher was created by [Gilbert Pellegrom](http://gilbert.pellegrom.me) from